 Some fine points deserve discussion and further study.
 First we have not found any clear-cut signature that the conjecture for the avalanche exponent τ be violated at depinning.
-However, we can not rule out such a violation below a 0.02 precision in τ .
-A better numerical determination of τ , comparable in precision to the one which exists for the roughness ζ at m = 0 would be crucial to confirm or invalidate the conjectured relation between τ and ζ .
-Presently, the mass, i.e. the quadratic well, appears necessary for a proper definition of the steady state, but unfortunately, this hampers the attempts at a more precise determination of τ .
+However, we cannot rule out such a violation below a 0.02 precision in τ .
+A better numerical determination of τ , comparable in precision to the one which exists for the roughness ζ at m=0 would be crucial to confirm or invalidate the conjectured relation between τ and ζ .
+We have used, both in the field theory calculation and in the present numerics, a mass, i.e., the quadratic well, to provide a proper definition of the steady state.
+Although it has the advantages of (i) allowing to work at a fixed distance from criticality (which is not the case if one, e.g., increases the force) (ii) reducing the role of the size L of the system, it also hampers the attempts at a more precise determination of τ .
+At present, other methods to produce steady states, such as using a system of finite size,^{57,58} or perturbing slightly the interface at constant force,^{28,60} have been found to be more difficult to implement within the FRG field theory.
+We thus lack analytical predictions which can be tested numerically.

-Second, there has been a recent proposal, in the case of the random-field Ising model [55], that avalanche-size distributions for statics and depinning are described by the same universal functions.
-Although the physics underlying this hypothesis is not clear to us, one may still ask the question for the present model [59].
-One may for instance compare our present results to the one in the statics in [49].
-Currently, our precision is not sufficient to conclude.
-For instance, in d = 2 and for RF disorder, the conjecture (1) for τ gives $\tau = 1.25$ for the statics and $\tau = 1.2735 \pm 0.0005$ for depinning, which are difficult to distinguish numerically.
-We simply note that both statics and depinning data are in good agreement with extrapolations from the 1-loop FRG [50, 51], but it remains to be analyzed at two loops.
+Second, there has been a recent proposal, in the case of the random-field Ising model,62 that avalanche-size distributions for statics and depinning are described by the same universal functions.
+Although the physics underlying this hypothesis is not clear to us, one may still ask the question for the present model.67 One may for instance compare our present results to the one in the statics in Ref.
+49. Currently, our precision is not sufficient to conclude.
+For instance, in d=2 and for RF disorder, the conjecture [Eq.
+(1)] for τ gives τ =1.25 for the statics and τ =1.2735 ± 0.0005 for depinning, which are difficult to distinguish numerically.
+We simply note that both statics and depinning data are in good agreement with extrapolations from the 1-loop FRG,^{50,51} but it remains to be analyzed at two loops.
 As noted previously, since the roughness exponents are different, if the conjecture holds both in the statics and driven dynamics, then the avalanche-size exponents, and presumably the associated distributions, cannot be the same.
 We leave these subtle questions for the future.